-- Metal parts of other keys or metal objects touch the key grip. - Spare auxiliary keys or keys for other vehicles equipped with an immobilizer system touch or come near the auxiliary key. - Equipment containing electronic components or cards with magnetic strips such as credit cards come near the auxiliary key.
+- Metal parts of other keys or metal objects touch the key grip. - Spare auxiliary keys or keys for other vehicles equipped with an immobilizer system touch or come near the auxiliary key. - Devices for electronic purchases, or security passage which touch or come near the key.